d2l-ai/d2l-en/chapter_recurrent-modern/bi-rnn.md

 The recursion is initialized as $\pi_1(h_1) = P(h_1)$.
 In abstract terms this can be written as $\pi_{t+1} = f(\pi_t, x_t)$, where $f$ is some learnable function.
 This looks very much like the update equation in the latent variable models we discussed so far in the context of RNNs!

-Entirely analogously to the forward recursion, we can also start a backward recursion.
+Entirely analogously to the forward recursion, we can also sum over the same set of latent variables with a backward recursion.
 This yields:

 $$\begin{aligned}
     & P(x_1, \ldots, x_T) \\